Matching Investments to Tax Saving Techniques (13.5 hrs)

 After reading Chapter 3, participants will be able to:

-1. Identify the benefits of tax deferral, the use of tax deferral under old §1034, and the tax deferral advantages under §1031 and its basic elements.
+1. Identify the benefits of tax deferral and recall the tax deferral advantage under §1031 listing its elements.

-4. Determine the requirements for an installment sale and how to elect out of the installment method, specify variables affecting §453 availability, and recognize the use of a property option to receive income and postpone tax.
+4. Specify the requirements for an installment sale, identify the application of the at-risk rules, and determine how to use a property option to receive income and postpone tax.

 Chapter 4 Reduction